Implementing Laws At-a-Glance

 1. Has the implementing law been adopted?

-The law on the protection of whistleblowers (the “Law”) was published in the Collection of Laws on June 20, 2023, and will enter into force on August 1, 2023.
+The law on the protection of whistleblowers (the “Law”) was published in the Collection of Laws on June 20, 2023, and entered into force on August 1, 2023.

 2. Under the implementing law, which organizations must establish internal reporting channels?

-Organizations with at least 50 but no more than 249 workers must establish an internal reporting system by December 15, 2023.
+Organizations with at least 50 but no more than 249 workers were required establish an internal reporting system by December 15, 2023.

 3. Does the implementing law in any way deviate from the Directive in terms of which organizations must establish internal reporting channels?